The McGeorge Water & Environmental Law Program offers JD students, practicing attorneys,

 "Regardless of where I end up in the long run—whether that be in areas of water quality, water rights, tribal water law or even working on public policy issues — my experiences at McGeorge have provided a solid foundation and knowledge base that I am confident will contribute to a successful career." — Tori Sundheim, ’13, Public Lands and Natural Resources Coordinator, Nevada Association of Counties

-Contact Clémence Kucera, Director, Graduate & International Programs
+Contact Clémence Kucera, Assistant Dean, Graduate & International Programs

 Email | 916.739.7353